 NLP on Speech (clause 4.4.): An initial ASR model needs to be down-loaded to the UE; then updated model data needs to be shared frequently with other UEs for distributed/federated learning.

+Description of the scenario

+In this scenario, an AI/ML model for ASR, called wav2vec [3], is transmitted to an UE.
+To reduce bandwidth requirements or latencies the model is compressed before transmission.
+The compression method might be implemented as sender-only compression/optimization technique or might comprise an encoder at the sender-side and a decoder at the receiver-side.

-How the wav2vec AI/ML model can be employed by an UE is shown in Figure 7.1.2.1-1, which comprises the following entities:
+How the wav2vec AI/ML model can be employed by an UE to derive a transcript of a speech sequence is shown in Figure 2.3-1, which comprises the following entities:

 A speech sequence stored as uncompressed audio file sampled with 16kHz.